nanodegree76/Project_4/README.md

 Since I have started the Data Science Course as an educational measure from the employer, we were not allowed to publish under our name.
 There the blog post is uploaded here.

 Licensing, Authors, Acknowledgements, etc.
-I'd like to acknowledge Udacity for the project idea and workspace.
+A big thanks to Udacity for providing the data set and accompanying knowledge in the course 'Dat Science'.